babylonlabs-io/rollup-bsn-contracts/SPEC.md

   interval (must be ≥ 1)
 - `max_msgs_per_interval`: u32 - Maximum messages allowed per finality provider
   per interval (must be ≥ 1)
+- `bsn_activation_height`: u64 - The block height at which the BSN system is
+  activated and begins accepting finality signatures and public randomness commitments (must be ≥ 1)
+- `finality_signature_interval`: u64 - The interval between allowed finality
+  signature submissions to prevent spam (must be ≥ 1)

 **Validation Requirements:**
 1. **Admin Address Validation**: The `admin` parameter MUST be a valid Babylon address